ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>As React applications grow more complex, the patterns that were “just fine” when you were starting out might start to feel limiting.
 Maybe…</blockquote>

 <h3>4.
-Dynamic Pagination in React.js by Mahir Barot - <a href="https://medium.com/@mahirbarot/dynamic-pagination-in-react-js-by-mahir-barot-f378c54784dd" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Replaced my App’s Core JavaScript Logic with AI — Is this the future? - <a href="https://medium.com/@matemarschalko/i-replaced-my-apps-core-javascript-logic-with-ai-is-this-the-future-d71d3ee4ed72" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahir Barot`**
+✍️ **posted by `Mate Marschalko`**

-<blockquote>Pagination is an essential feature when dealing with large datasets, as it helps improve performance and user experience.
-In this blog, we…</blockquote>
+<blockquote>The app’s logic and functionality are outlined in plain English, with the LLM managing all decisions without traditional code…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>